oracleNetworkProtocol/plugchain/docs/concepts/general-concepts.md

 ## plugchaind Token

-The PLUGChain Hub has its own native token known as *plug*.
+The Plug Chain Hub has its own native token known as *plug*.
 It is designed to serve three purposes in the network.

 - **Staking.** Similar to the ATOM token in the Cosmos Hub, the plugchaind token will be used as a staking token to secure the PoS blockchain.
 - **Transaction Fee.** The plugchaind token will also be used to pay fees for all transactions in the plugchaind network.